 Pictures

 The school district arranges for a photographer to be present at school in the fall to take class pictures.
-Parents will be notified of date.
+Parents will be notified of the date.
 Included in the individual packet is a class composite.
 Parents who want pictures of their students or of their student’s class composite may purchase them directly from the photographer.

 Playground Rules

-Students must follow these rules to keep the playground safe:
+Students must follow these rules to keep the playground safe when they are using the playground as part of the school day:

 1. Students must obey the playground supervisor at all times.